suraj-maurya/anedya-example-nodered/README.md

 To get started with the examples:

 1. Clone the repository.
-2. Copy and project folder.
+2. Open the project folder.
 3. Install neccessary dependency and its ready to run.

 ## Documentation